-- can apply his/her knowledge and skills in new areas in order to carry out advanced assignments and projects;
+- Apply his/her knowledge and skills in new areas in order to carry out advanced assignments and projects.

-- can identify relevant ethical dilemmas in data collection and carry out his/her research with scholarly integrity.
+- Identify relevant ethical dilemmas in data collection and carry out his/her research with scholarly integrity.

 Teaching will consist out of lectures (50%) and cases (50%).
-The course will cover about 8 cases.
 Students are expected to prepare each case for the class.
-As this is a case course that requires extensive class discussion the course will not be filmed.
-Both lectures and case discussions will be held physically.
+As this is a case course that requires extensive class discussion, the course will not be filmed.

 - Corporate Finance at the level of Berk DeMarzo (any edition) or Brealey, Myers and Allen (any edition).